Double Smoked Ham Kits now available!

 You can smoke spare ribs on whatever type of indirect smoke you have in your backyard.
 This is one of the most simple and straightforward methods for smoked spare ribs because sometimes, simple really is the best.
 Here’s how to do it:

-4. Smoke your ribs.
+4. Smoke the ribs.
 No spritzing, no wrapping, no saucing, NO PEEKING!
 Get those ribs on your smoker and let them roll for at least 4 hours before you open the lid and start checking on your ribs.
 Your ribs are done when they reach between 200-205 degrees F.

 How Long to Smoke Pork Spare Ribs